SalmonJarl87100/ComputerCraft-Turtle-GUI-Miner/README.md

 # ComputerCraft-Turtle-GUI-Miner
-A GUI program get dimensions of a cube to mine.
+A GUI program get the dimensions of a cube from the user to mine.